 Our Chiropractic Team see this condition most frequently in teenagers and young adults, but anyone who spends significant amounts of time staring down at their phone can develop neck pain from this very poor posture.
 Many people often associate neck pain with old age, but the truth is that most high school students experience neck pain or discomfort at some point.
 Students nowadays spend the majority of their time on their phones or other devices to complete their homework and use social media.
 This causes them to look down on their device for long periods of time, which leads to the development of Text Neck.

-What Is Text Neck from our Chiropractor?
+What Is Text Neck?
+From our Oakville Chiropractor?

 The neck is a complex, coordinated structure made up on bones, joints, ligaments, muscles, fascia and nerves.
 Our Oakville Chiropractor says the neck is built for mobility.
 Our necks allow for more rotation than any other part of the spine, but with that increased freedom of movement comes an increased vulnerability.
 Additionally, our neck’s are supporting the bowling ball we call a ‘head’.
 All the muscles, bones and nerves work in harmony when the neck and head are held in a healthy, neutral posture.
 When the head and neck are moved from those ‘ideal’ postures, problems start to arise.
 The term ‘Text Neck’ was coined by an American chiropractor, and refers to the neck pain and damage caused by looking own at a cellphone (or other electronic device) too frequently and for too long.